Cumberland County, Pennsylvania: History

-During the Gettysburg campaign of the American Civil War in the summer of 1863, Confederate troops marched through the Cumberland Valley, briefly occupying much of Cumberland County.
+During the Gettysburg campaign of the American Civil War in the summer of 1863, Confederate troops marched through the Cumberland Valley, briefly occupying much of the county.

 In the 20th century, the suburbs of Harrisburg, the state capital, expanded extensively into eastern Cumberland County.
 Carlisle also developed suburbs in adjoining townships.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 550 sqmi, of which 545 sqmi is land and 4.8 sqmi (0.9%) is water.
 The area code is 717 with an overlay of 223.
 Blue Mountain forms Cumberland's northern natural boundary and Yellow Breeches Creek forms part of its SE natural boundary.
 The Susquehanna River drains the county and forms its eastern natural boundary.
 A large portion of Cumberland is drained by the Conodoguinet Creek, which winds its way west-to-east across the county into the Susquehanna.

 Climate

-Almost all of Cumberland has a hot-summer humid continental climate (Dfa) and its hardiness zone is 6b, except in much of the eastern portion, where it is 7a.
-Average monthly temperatures in Lemoyne range from 29.9° F in January to 74.9° F in July, in Carlisle they range from 29.8° F in January to 75.2° F in July, and in Shippensburg they range from 29.6° F in January to 74.6° F in July.
+Almost all of Cumberland has a hot-summer humid continental climate (Dfa) and its hardiness zone is 7a, except in small higher areas near the NW and SW boundaries, where it is 6b.
+Average monthly temperatures in Lemoyne range from 29.9 °F in January to 74.9 °F in July, in Carlisle they range from 29.8 °F in January to 75.2 °F in July, and in Shippensburg they range from 29.6 °F in January to 74.6 °F in July.
 The latest temperature averages show some low-lying eastern areas of the county to have a humid subtropical climate (Cfa.)